exercism/v3/languages/java/exercises/concept/interfaces/.docs/introduction.md

 All operations defined by the interface must be implemented by the implementing class.

-Interfaces contains instance methods.
+Interfaces usually contain instance methods.

+An example of an interface found in the Java Class Library, apart from `Clonable` illustrated above, is `Comparable<T>`.
 The `Comparable<T>` interface can be implemented where a default generic sort order in collections is required.